cdtinney/cella/README.md

 ## notes

 MongoDB is included and configured in our repository.
+It and node can both be run by running run_server.bat (if in Windows)